If you are in a hurry, the best skimboard of 2019 is the Wave Zone Diamond

 Perfect for advanced rides, the Wave Zone Skimboard Package gives you a higher weight limit and more buoyancy that anyone from a beginner through an intermediate rider can use.
 Giving you more float than other beginner skimboards, this is the perfect skimboard to trick ride at the shoreline and for sand skimming.

-With a weight limit of 130 pounds, the Wave Zone Package is made of high-density level 2 PVC foam core and features double wrapped poly rails.
+With a weight limit of 130 pounds, the Skimboard Package is made of high-density level 2 PVC foam core and features double wrapped poly rails.
 Every board is handmade and has graphics that will have subtle variations from skimboard to skimboard making your board unique.
-You also get a Wave Zone Skimboard Bag and Hammer Surf Traction with each skimboard.
+You also get a Skimboard Bag and Hammer Surf Traction pad with each skimboard.

 - Very lightweight and durable

 - Fun graphics that hold up well structurally

 - Has a great grip when you use it with sticky wax

 - The finish starts to fall apart after continued use

 The winner of the roundup is the Wave Zone Diamond.
 Not only is it a great price , but it is also the perfect beginner board since it is more forgiving when you glide across the water.
 Made with high-quality fiberglass, this hand-crafted board comes with a gel coat and a high-density foam core giving you stability and toughness.

 The Diamond is designed to give you more speed and less drag with the diamond tip that is perfect for wave gliding and sand skimming.
 Another cool skimboard feature kids will appreciate are the stickers and signed note from the owner that comes with each skimboard.
 With a 110-pound weight limit, the Wave-Zone Diamond is the definite winner of the Best Rated Skimboard roundup hands down.